Skip to main content

 A sales manager with 10 SDRs had zero visibility into what was happening in LinkedIn DMs.
 Coaching was impossible without physically looking at a rep's screen.

+The Shift: The manager used ScaliQ to gain a centralized SDR communication view.
 The Result: The manager could now route complex questions to senior AEs and spot coaching opportunities in real-time.
 This "Command Center" approach ensured consistent messaging across the entire team.

 Beginner-Friendly Setup for a Centralized SDR Inbox